Middle East & Africa

 Some of the running chains in Riyadh include Sports Direct, Foot Locker, and Nike.

-There are a few running groups throughout the city, and many are happy to show around international visitors.
+There are running groups throughout the city, and many are happy to show around international visitors.
 Check out: the Riyadh Road Runners, Riyadh Urban Runners, and the R7 Run Club.
-Special thanks to the R7 Run Club for their help putting together this guide!

 Riyadh has a marathon and a half marathon annually, but you can find a list of upcoming running events in Riyadh here.